Gene Weingarten: Me & Dog

-Substack

-In Janary 2023, Gene resumed his chat (now twice-weekly, on Tuesdays and Thursdays) on the Substack publishing website, now entitled "The Gene Pool".
-It is free to read, but participation requires a subscription ($50 per year).

-Other work
+Unproduced work

-Weingarten has written three screenplays, one in collaboration with humorist Dave Barry and two in collaboration with David Simon, including B Major, about a piano marathon conducted in Scranton in 1970.
+In addition, Weingarten has written three screenplays, one in collaboration with humorist Dave Barry and two in collaboration with David Simon, including B Major, about a piano marathon conducted in Scranton in 1970.
 None of the screenplays has yet been produced.

+Reception

 Awards

 From 1987 to 1988, Weingarten was a fellow at the Nieman Foundation for Journalism at Harvard University.

 In 2006, Weingarten won the Missouri Lifestyle Journalism Award for Multicultural Journalism for his Washington Post Magazine feature article Snowbound.